Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 Syncing takes time at the beginning because Deskman needs to find remote installations in the first place.
 Once they are found, synchronization events are not immediate: a few minutes should suffice, but it depends on availability, speed and network configuration.

-Try resetting the list to fix issues: turn sync OFF and ON again.
+Try resetting your control center to fix issues: turn sync OFF and ON again.

 Check the following, in case issues persist:

 - Sync needs to be enabled on every installation

 - Installing more copies than permitted by your license will create syncing issues

 - Deskman versions need to be the same